In this post, we share the seven secrets to writing happy characters without boring your audience.

 Of course, we want the happy ending.
 We just don’t want to be bored on the journey to that ending.

 Quote: “Happiness is an allegory, unhappiness a story.” ~Leo Tolstoy

 [Suggested reading: 29 Ways To Write About Happiness]

 So, how do we write about these happy characters without putting our audience to sleep?
+How do get the characterisation right?
 We can’t just say that he or she was happy.
 We have to show the happiness.

 1. Happy People Focus On What They Have